 You may apply directly to the RN to BSN program if you meet the following conditions:

-- You are a resident with an active unencumbered RN license in Ohio, Arizona, California, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Montana, New Jersey, New York, North Carolina, Nevada, Oregon, Pennsylvania, South Carolina, Texas, Virginia, West Virginia or Washington D.C.* -- this includes temporary licenses obtained in response to the COVID-19 pandemic.
+- You are a resident with an active unencumbered RN license in Arizona, California, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Montana, New Jersey, New York, North Carolina, Nevada, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, Washington, D.C., or West Virginia

-- If you are a resident of Ohio, Arizona, California, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Montana, New Jersey, New York, North Carolina, Nevada, Oregon, Pennsylvania, South Carolina, Texas, Virginia, West Virginia or Washington D.C. and have not yet taken the RN-NCLEX, you may be considered for the RN to BSN pre-major.
+- If you are a resident of Arizona, California, Connecticut, Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Minnesota, Montana, New Jersey, New York, North Carolina, Nevada, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, West Virginia, Colorado or Washington D.C. and have not yet taken the RN-NCLEX, you may be considered for the RN to BSN pre-major.
 All students must hold an active unencumbered RN license to be eligible for graduation from the RN to BSN program.

 - Your cumulative grade point average from all previously attended postsecondary institutions is 2.0 or higher

 - You have earned the transferable equivalent of ENG 1510 Writing and Rhetoric I (If you have not yet completed the equivalent to this course, you may be considered for admission to the pre-major with an expectation that you will complete the course before being admitted into the RN to BSN major.)

 Ohio University requires online RN to BSN applicants to provide an official course-by-course evaluation for any coursework taken at a non-U.S. institution.